SanderMertens/flecs/docs/Relations.md

 Bob.has(Eats, Pears); // true
 ```

-An application can query for relationships with the `(Relation, Object)` notation:
+An application can query for relations with the `(Relation, Object)` notation:

 ```c
 // Find all entities that eat apples